shaw-kunal/notes/aws.md

 # Aws ec2 Placement Group:26
+A placement group in AWS is a logical grouping of EC2 instances within a single Availability Zone that enables low-latency, high network throughput interactions between instances.
+- **Cluster Placement Group**: This type groups instances in a low-latency network, which is ideal for applications that require high performance and low latency, such as high-performance computing (HPC) applications.
+ However, cluster placement groups cannot span multiple Availability Zones, and if the Availability Zone fails, all instances in the group fail.
+- **Partition Placement Group**: This type distributes instances across different partitions within an Availability Zone.
+Each partition represents a rack in AWS, and instances in one partition do not share the same hardware with instances in another partition.
+This provides high availability and is suitable for large distributed and replicated workloads.

+- **Spread Placement Group**: This type places instances on distinct hardware across different Availability Zones, which reduces the risk of simultaneous failures.
+It is suitable for applications that require maximum high availability.

 # Aws Tenancy: day 27
 Determine how the physical hardware on which your instances run is shared with other AWS accounts.